-Baby isn’t going to keep a predictable schedule anytime soon, so don’t expect him to.
+Baby isn’t going to keep a predictable schedule anytime soon, so don’t expect them to.
 Instead, follow the tried-and-true “sleep when baby sleeps” advice.
-That means forgetting about the sink full of dirty dishes and taking a nap — because you never know when you’ll get your next opportunity.
+That means forgetting about the sink full of dirty dishes and taking a nap—because you never know when you’ll get your next opportunity.
 Rest is definitely more important than cleaning in these first few weeks.

 Keep a mental checklist

-The period when babies cry more than any other time, known as the period of purple crying, kicks in at two weeks and can last until three to four months.
-So depending on baby, she may not be as vocal as you were expecting that first week.
+Adjusting to life outside the womb is exhausting, and newborns tend to sleep a lot (at least during the first several days).
+That means baby may not be as vocal as you were expecting that first week.
 But if baby is crying and you don’t know how to make them stop, don’t freak out.
 It takes a while to get to know what baby needs, and until you do, simply rely on trial and error.
 First, start with the basics.
-Could she be hungry or have a dirty diaper?
+Could baby be hungry or have a dirty diaper?
 Try feeding or changing them.
 Once you’ve ruled those out, consider your infant’s comfort level.
 Are they hot?
 Cold?
 Do they just need something soothing?
 Adjust the thermostat or their clothing, hold them close and rock them or play music or white noise until something starts to work.
 It’s okay—and totally normal—if you’re not able to read baby like a book right away.
 It’ll come with time.

 Frequent crying or fussing can be stressful, but take comfort in knowing the crying itself doesn’t hurt baby.
 And because it’s too much to deal with every single cry yourself—especially in those first few weeks home when you’re exhausted and overwhelmed—remember to share the load with your partner and accept help from your partner and others as much as possible so you get a break.
 If you suspect something’s wrong (you’ve got those parental instincts now!), take baby to the pediatrician.
 They could have a chronic condition, such as reflux or a protein allergy, both of which are treatable, and babies usually grow out of them—whew!